 - When, if ever, the adoption was finalized

-For a domestic adoption, qualified expenses paid before the year the adoption becomes final are allowable as a credit for the tax year following the year of payment, and that’s true even if the adoption was never finalized.
-For an international adoption, however, qualified expenses paid before and during the year are allowable as a credit for the year when the adoption become final.
+For a domestic adoption, qualified expenses paid before the year the adoption becomes final are allowable as a credit for the tax year following the year of payment, and that's true even if the adoption was never finalized.
+For an international adoption, however, qualified expenses paid before and during the year are allowable as a credit for the year when the adoption becomes final.

 Loans and Grants

 Built on donations from private donors, HelpUsAdopt.org offers a range of grant opportunities that can reduce the cost of adoption for families.
 Grants up to $15,000 are available.

 The ABBA Fund offers interest-free loans that can help with adoption for Christian families.

 As a non-profit dedicated to helping abandoned children around the world, Brittany's Hope offers grants to help lessen the financial burden of adoption.